Folk costume: Latin nations

-Andorra
+In Portugal, each region has its own specific design of national costume.
+The most famous examples come from Viana do Castelo and Nazaré.

+Each autonomous region in Spain has its own national costume.
+In Andalusia, traditional garments include the sombrero cordobés, traje de flamenca, traje de luces, and the montera.
+In the Basque Country, traditional dress includes the beret and espadrilles.
+Each island of the Canary Islands has its own style of traditional dress.
+In 1934, Néstor Martín-Fernández de la Torre designed a pan-island costume adopted mainly in Las Palmas on Gran Canaria.
+In Catalonia, traditional garments include the barretina and faixa.
+In Galicia, each province has its own regional costume.

 Traditional garments in Andorra include the barretina and espadrilles.

-France

 Each Regions of France has a style of folk costume, varying by department.
 For example, Brittany has the Breton costume, which differs by department and is predominantly used in Celtic circles, pardons, and festivals.
 In the French Basque Country, traditional garments include the beret and espadrille.

-Italy

-Traditional clothing in Italy includes Italian folk dance costumes.
+Traditional clothing in Italy includes Italian folk dance costumes, Sardinian folk costumes, as well as coppola and Arbëreshë costumes in Sicily.

-In South Tyrol, traditional garments include tracht and dirndl.

-In Sardinia, each town has its own traditional Sardinian folk attire.

-In Sicily, traditional dress includes the coppola and Arbëreshë costumes.

-Portugal

-In Portugal, each region has its own specific design of national costume.
-The most famous examples come from Viana do Castelo and Nazaré.

-Romania

 Traditional clothing in Romania is represented by its national costume.